rowanw112/20r-eu4-mod/README.md

 ### Gameplay Changes
     - [x] - Disabled no alliance option with -200 relations, so you can ally bordering nations that are players (you still can not ally non-player nations if relations are too low)
-    - [] - disinheriting an heir costs -30 prestige instead of -50 prestige
+    - [x] - disinheriting an heir costs -30 prestige instead of -50 prestige

 ### Religion
     - [x] - Allow Christians to have female defenders of faith
     - [x] - Make all Defender of faith levels have same bonuses
     - [x] - Protestant
         - [x] - Add a church power to grant 5% inf combat bonus + -2.5% shock damage received
+    - [x] - Orthodox
+        - [x] - Nerfed Local manpower modifier to 20% from 33%
+        - [x] - Nerfed dev cost from -10% to -7%

 ###  Add a decision for colonies (1 year income)
     - [x] - perm colonist (remove_temporary_colonist = yes)